-People and Planet commented on today’s protest by saying: “We’re part of the campaign that’s been ongoing for seven years and we’ve tried all sorts of tactics to reach the governors.
+People and Planet commented on the protest saying: “We’re part of the campaign that’s been ongoing for seven years and we’ve tried all sorts of tactics to reach the governors.

 “With the meeting being in the SU, we felt it important to have our voice heard because it hasn’t been for the last seven years.”

-Despite this, back in a November interview, People and Planet’s publicity officer told the Mancunion that there had been little effort from the University of Manchester to comprehensively review their investment portfolio and prevent future investment into these organisations.
+In a November interview, People and Planet’s publicity officer told The Mancunion that there had been little effort by the University to comprehensively review their investment portfolio and prevent future investment into fossil fuels.